Ian Nicholls, AROnline‘s historian-in-residence, tells the story of Austin-Morris, and its part in the downfall of the British motor industry.

 The failure of the Allegro begins here

-Despite the media blitz, BLMC had invested £25m and failed to arrest the decline of its front-wheel-drive C-class range.
+Despite the media blitz, BLMC had invested £25m and failed to arrest the decline of its front-wheel-drive C-segment range.
 The Allegro was only ever available in two marques, Austin and Vanden Plas, compared with its ADO16 precursor which used virtually every BMC brand in the cupboard.
 British Leyland frowned on badge engineering, but in effect they were reducing customer choice.

 Britain’s entry into the Common Market increased customer choice.
 As well as BLMC, Chrysler, Ford and Vauxhall, the British car buyer could now buy a Citroën, Fiat, Renault, Peugeot, Volkswagen or one of many other marques, and now all at the right price.
 And with at least 1000 British Leyland dealers having lost their franchises since 1968 thanks to Filmer Paradise and Bert Lawrence’s rationalisation programme, there were many garages ready and willing to take on a dealership for a continental car manufacturer.